-I have been teaching private lessons for the past sixteen years, to students ranging from small children beginning the cello for the first time, adults finally pursuing a lifelong dream, people returning to the cello after a long or short hiatus, and advanced Conservatory level players.
+I have been teaching private lessons for the past twenty years, to students ranging from small children beginning the cello for the first time, adults finally pursuing a lifelong dream, people returning to the cello after a long or short hiatus, and advanced Conservatory level players.
 I have coached chamber music at the San Francisco Conservatory of Music, Chamber Musicians of Northern California, Victoria Summer String Academy, and served as an adjudicator for the Yehudi Menuhin String Competition.

 I believe strongly in the power of music to bring joy, healing, growth, and play into one's life.
 As a performer and as a teacher I strive to find the uniqueness in each piece and each person, and consider it my job to help that blossom.
 I follow a different approach with each student I teach, based on what his/her goals and desires are with the instrument, strengths and weaknesses, and learning style.
 Across the board I believe that making music should be a joyful experience, so I aim to nurture that joy and love for cello playing with each student in every lesson.
 I am comfortable teaching standard and contemporary repertoire, music theory and ear training, improvisation, as well as the foundations of cello playing.